cplusplus/SG20/sources/modules/object-model/definitions.md

 _Very brief introduction to the topic._

-A definition extends a declaration, providing all that is needed for a complete entity ,e.g., allocate memory for variables, provide the implementation for functions, complete definitions of data and function members of a class.
+A definition extends a declaration, providing all that is needed for a complete entity, e.g., allocate memory for variables, provide the implementation for functions, complete definitions of data and function members of a class.

 ### Foundational: Defining variables and ODR {#def-found}